 One of the most dreadful issues you can face with any PC is the infamous Blue Screen of Death.
-If you have been around computers for long then there is a high chance that you may have experienced this at one point or another.
+If you have been around computers for a long time, you may have experienced this at one point or another.

 Blue Screen of Death seems to appear randomly.
 It often happens when you have recently installed new hardware or if you have updated your PC.
-It can also happen as soon as you boot up a recently bought or built PC.
+It can also occur when you boot up a newly bought or built PC.

-This issue often begs the question “can motherboard cause blue screen of death?”.
-The answer to the question, however, is NOT a definitive yes.
-Almost any hardware, both installed internally or plugged in externally, can cause Blue Screen of Death.
+This issue often asks, “Can the motherboard cause a blue screen of death?”
+The answer to the question, however, is a partial yes.
+Almost any hardware installed internally or plugged in externally can cause Blue Screen of Death.

-In the following text I will clarify what Blue Screen of Death is and whether motherboard can cause it.
+In the following text, I will clarify the Blue Screen of Death and whether a motherboard can cause it.

 What is the Blue Screen of Death?

-The Blue Screen of Death is basically a name given to an error that typically freezes your PC randomly and produces a blue screen with the error message highlighted.
+The Blue Screen of Death is a name given to an error that freezes your PC randomly and produces a blue screen with the highlighted error message.
 This is often followed by your PC shutting down entirely.

-Majority of the time this issue is NOT a cause for a concern particularly if it happens once in a blue moon.
+The majority of the time, this issue is NOT a cause for concern, mainly if it happens once in a blue moon.

-However, if it happens regularly, it could point to a serious underlying issue.
-Since this issue happens randomly, it could seriously hamper your work or your gaming sessions.
+However, it could point to a serious underlying issue severe happens regularly.
+Since this issue happens randomly, it could seriously hamper your work or gaming sessions.

-There are many issues that can cause the Blue Screen of Death (BSOD).
-The issues can be related to both hardware or the software.
+Many issues can cause the Blue Screen of Death (BSOD).
+The problems can be related to both hardware and software.

-As such, BSOD can certainly be caused by your motherboard.
-However, to test whether your motherboard is the real culprit, you have to isolate the issue first.
+As such, BSOD can undoubtedly be caused by your motherboard.
+However, you must first isolate the issue to test whether your motherboard is the real culprit.

 You can check if the BSOD is being caused by your motherboard using the process of elimination: